 In 2001, Hank joined the Local 4 family and in doing so returned to his hometown.

-He reported from Washington after 9/11, tracked Hurricane Wilma in Florida, covered President Ford's funeral and the Virginia Tech massacre.
+He reported from Washington after 9/11, filed reports from Florida during Hurricane Wilma, covered President Ford's funeral and the Virginia Tech massacre.

-And, Detroit Lions fans may remember the interview Hank did with Bill Ford, Jr. For the first time Mr. Ford publically expressed his disappointment with the Lions and then General Manager Matt Millen.
+Detroit Lions fans will remember the exclusive interview Hank did with Bill Ford, Jr. Ford spoke out for the first time about the Lions losing 2008 season and his disappointment with then General Manager Matt Millen.
 Within days, Millen was fired.

-He's been honored with 3 Emmy awards and has been recognized by the Michigan Association of Broadcasters and the Associated Press.
+Hank has been honored with several Emmy awards for his work and has been recognized by the Michigan Association of Broadcasters and the Associated Press.

-Hank and his partner, a local attorney, live in Oakland County
+Hank and his partner live in Oakland County.